Ania-M-Pienio/Employees/README.md

 ## `Templates using Handlebars`

 One of the templating engines supported by Express is Handlebars (a Mustache templating language).
-The templates are served in responsive to the specific route(s) built by Express.
+The templates are served in response to the specific route(s) built by Express.
 The utility is installed using Node Package Manager and imported using 'require' in server.js.

     const exphbs = require('express-handlebars')";